Deepakkr3/Deepakkr3/README.md

 #I'm Deepak Kumar, a passionate software developer with expertise in a variety of technologies.
 # 💫 About Me:
-I thrive on crafting efficient and robust web applications by leveraging the power of Java, JavaScript, React.js, and a range of backend technologies.
-My experience with Spring Boot, Node.js, and Express.js allows me to architect scalable and high-performance backend systems, while my proficiency with MySQL and MongoDB enables me to design robust data storage solutions.
+Enthusiastic software developer with expertise in Java, Python, and JavaScript.
+Passionate about building scalable applications using Spring Boot, React.js, and other modern technologies.
+Proven track record in microservices architecture and agile development Proficient in frameworks and libraries including Spring Boot, Hibernate,JPA,MySql React.js,Node.js,Express.js and Next.js.
+Proven expertise in microservices architecture and DevOps tools such as Docker and Kafka.
+Adept at leading teams and mentoring junior developers

 I enjoy the challenge of building seamless user experiences on the frontend, and I'm equally at home optimizing server-side performance and scalability.